mati-sly/mati-sly/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" height="30" alt="vscode logo"  />
 </div>

 ###

 ## 📝 Biography

 I learned to use Linux with the terminal on a Chromebook.
 I've been in this beautiful world of Linux for 4 years.
-Currently, I use Linux Mint with Debian, but I’ve tried most distributions, from Fedora to Arch, including KDE Neon.
+Currently, I use Linux Mint Debian Edition, but I’ve tried most distributions, from Fedora to Arch, including KDE Neon.

 I have intermediate skills in Python, CSS, and HTML.
+I'm passionate about cybersecurity, Linux system administration, and software development.
+I enjoy learning through practice, optimizing workflows, and exploring open-source tools.

+I have certifications in Python, HTML5, CSS, Linux Essentials, and Introduction to Cybersecurity.

+I also enjoy gaming, watching series like *Twin Peaks*, and working on personal projects like web apps and automation scripts.

+###

+## 🛠 Skills & Tools

+- Programming: Python, HTML, CSS, Bash
+- Version Control: Git
+- Platforms: Linux (Mint, Debian, Fedora, Arch)
+- Tools: VSCode, Docker
+- Interests: Cybersecurity, Linux administration, software automation

 ###